3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 There is so much to do in Berlin, that you struggle to do the city justice in three days.
 But, you can still accomplish a lot nonetheless.

-As much as I liked Berlin, and I will be back for sure, it was hard to get a feel for the city for several reasons.
+As much as I enjoyed visiting Berlin, and I will be back for sure, it was hard to get a feel for the city for several reasons.

 The other reason is that the city is huge.
 By huge, I mean gigantic.
 I assume this is a legacy of the Berlin Wall, but the city is spread out over a large distance.